-Interest Rate for 2021
+Interest Rate for 2022

-Effective January 1, 2021, the annual interest rate assessed on outstanding balances is 3 percent.
+Effective January 1, 2022, the annual interest rate assessed on outstanding balances is 3 percent.
 This rate also applies to underpayment of estimated taxes.
+Interest is calculated daily.

 General Instructions

 Purpose of the Form

 Form PTE is an information return and a composite tax return for pass-through entities with Montana source income and pass-through entities registered to do business in Montana.
 It includes schedules for the reporting of Montana source income derived from the activities of disregarded entities owned by the pass-through entities.